Disclaimer: I don't own anything.

 Harry dragged Ulman over to the other rescued hostages before going to help McGee with the last two.
 As they laid both of them down beneath the window, Ziva asked him, "Are you the entire rescue, Harry?
 Because I don't think we're getting out of here with half-a-dozen hostages who can barely walk and an unconscious prisoner."

 Harry snorted.
 "Course not."
 He gestured at the NCIS agents, as he began handing out ear defenders from a large pouch.
 "In your experience, does Uncle Sam ever do anything the subtle way?
 Amerikayim.
 Melkevet dermh mesveg zeh," he added in Hebrew.
 Americans.
 Such drama queens.
 Ziva smiled at his dig, injuries ignored if not forgotten as the adrenaline kicked in.

 "Copy that Storm."
 Schofield's calm, professional voice came back to him.
 The Marine captain was commanding the rest of the op, despite Harry's seniority, as he was outside the perimeter and therefore had a better view of the situation.
 "All strike elements, this is Scarecrow.
 Confirm readiness move to phase two of the operations timeline, over."

 "Fox.
-Neptune Two, ready."
+Neptune Two, ready, over."
 Another female voice, this from the younger lieutenant in command of the second Force Recon team, to the north.